-WordPress is no longer just a blogging tool.
-These brilliant examples of WordPress websites will help get that inspiration flowing...
+WordPress is no longer just a blogging tool, as these brilliant examples of WordPress websites demonstrate.

 Once regarded as just a blogging tool, WordPress has quickly become a fully fledged content management system (CMS) for professional web designers and agencies, used on millions of sites across the world.

 Yet many still think of it as a tool for amateurs and hobbyists.
 To set the record straight, we've picked some of the best WordPress websites around to show you just what this incredible content management system is capable of...

 This is Your Kingdom is a site that brings together style and substance to help visitors find activities in their local area.
 Simple in its concept, the site is much more complex when we start to consider all of its inner workings and potential.

 Designed by Katie Marcus, and robustly developed by Kim Lawler, the site is built to handle growing levels of content.
 Lawler used WordPress to allow site editors and guest bloggers to update easily and regularly, giving visitors plenty of reasons to return regularly.